-Centerville Health and Rehab is located in Dayton, Ohio, which turns out to have a slew of nursing homes.
-With a really poor overall grade of F, this nursing home isn't high on our list.
-We ranked this as one of the five worst rated facilities in Dayton.
-In a city with more than 30 other facilities, you should be able to find a better option.
+Centerville Health and Rehab is one of many nursing home options you can choose from in Dayton, Ohio.
+With a terrible overall grade of F, this facility didn't fare well in our assessment.
+We rated this as one of the five worst rated nursing homes in Dayton.
+With countless other facilities in the city, you should be able to do better.
 We wouldn't blame you if you're ready to stop reading and find another facility.
 However, if you want to learn more about this facility's category grades, inspection reports are discussed in the next paragraph.

 Centerville Health and Rehab

 Get pricing and details on Dayton senior living options.Get Pricing

 - Is CCRC

 - Has Resident Council